Sharing is caring!

 Did you see what just happened?

-You ate low-FODMAP for an entire day and still (without supplementing) got over 40 grams of fiber!
-And yes, that exceeds the recommended daily value.
+You ate low-FODMAP, in easy ways, for an entire day and still (without supplementing) got over 40 grams of dietary fiber!
+And yes, that exceeds the recommended daily amount.

-By the way, keeping track of all this is super simple with my 90-day gut healing journal I created just for you, darling.
+By the way, keeping track of all this is super simple with my gut healing journaling system I created just for you, darling.
+Small changes will add up in a big way!

 Still worried about not getting enough fiber?